It's quick and easy to sell your car to a trusted dealer with heycar. And you could win a year's supply of fuel worth £2,000. See T&Cs

 When it comes to buying your next car, you can never have too much information - and that’s especially true with car valuations.
 It’s vital to know what your current car is worth, so you get the best possible price.
 You also need to check that the shiny new car that you’re buying is reasonably priced, too.

 That’s where the heycar free car valuation tool comes in.
 You can immediately get a reliable, accurate value for your car by entering your car’s registration number.
+This will give you a true reflection of what your car is worth.
 Our car pricing experts take into account the sale prices of tens of thousands of car transactions every day to ensure that you’re provided with the most accurate and most up-to-date car valuation possible.
 We offer free instant car valuations with no email sign-up.

 We all like to know where we stand when it comes to negotiating a sale price for our cars.
 You might want to know how much it’s worth before you sell it privately, or to check how much you could get for it when you part exchange your old car with a dealer so that you can make sure you’re getting a good deal.